 You’ll see lots of wild game!
 This is a great combo hunt.

-We can guarantee that you will see game on this hunt… and most likely you will get a shot.
-As you can see from the pictures, this outfitter takes some nice 300″+ bulls every year.
+We can guarantee that you will see game on this hunt…bighorn sheep, mule deer, and be sure to have a wolf tag in your pocket!
+Most likely you will get a shot at a bull, and as you can see from the pictures, these outfitters take some nice 300+ inch bulls every year.

 Each day in the backcountry will start early with a hardy, camp chef prepared breakfast while the wranglers and guides prepare the horses for the days hunt.
 Days will consist of horseback riding and hiking covering ground in search of game as well as glassing.
 Time of season will dictate the style of hunting whether it be pursuing bugling bulls in the early season or gaining elevation to glass for rutting mule deer bucks in the late season.
 After each day hunters will return to the deluxe tent camp for another world class home cooked meal while sharing stories before turning in for another exciting day on the mountain!